The Work At Home Moms Website for Stay At Home Moms Jobs and Paid Surveys.

 Basic Home Office Gear and Supplies

-Here is a basic checklist of the items you will need for your home office:
+Here is a basic checklist of the items you may need for your home office:

 Keep It Clean and Orderly